iStock-1060181752.jpg

 Victoria is the Managing Founder and CEO of Cook Silverman Search.
 Victoria has served the nonprofit sector for almost forty years.
 Throughout her career, Victoria has worked in senior fundraising, advancement and management positions in higher education, arts, biotech, engineering and environment sectors at Stanford University, Washington University in St. Louis, the University of California, the American Film Institute, the Saint Louis Symphony Orchestra, the Marine Mammal Center, and the Buck Institute for Age Research, among others.
 She has worked with heads of state, CEOs of major corporations, scientists, Hollywood celebrities, and leaders of industry.
 Victoria is an AIRS© Certified Diversity and Inclusion Recruiter.

-Victoria is an avid hiker and enjoys the beautiful Marin hills.
-She is also a proud mother of two amazing young women.
+Victoria is an avid hiker and enjoys international travel.
+She is a proud mother of two amazing young women.

 PAMELA COOK (she, her, hers)